-76-100 is a portfolio-based, academic reading and writing course for multilingual students, 76-100 is an academic reading and writing course for multilingual students which offers a space for learners to recognize and use the communicative strengths that are created by knowing two or more languages.
+76-100 is an academic reading and writing course for multilingual students which offers a space for learners to recognize and use the communicative strengths that are created by knowing two or more languages.
 Experiences in the course give students the opportunity to draw on multiple cultural and linguistic understandings and practices when analyzing and creating meaningful texts.
 The course emphasizes critical reading and research strategies for a variety of sources which become the basis for individually- and collaboratively-produced texts.
 The course introduces students to rhetorical choices within and across languages at the sentence, paragraph, and whole text or genre levels.
 Students will explore a variety of practices in academic writing (e.g., paraphrase, synthesis, counterargument and refutation, citation) as they relate to genre, audience, purpose, and other factors of a communicative situation.
-Additionally, explicit genre and linguistic norms for writing in academic English are discussed and practiced so that writers can make choices to connect with readers in academic and professional discourse communities.
+We discuss and practice explicit rhetorical and linguistic conventions for writing in academic English so that writers make choices to connect with readers in academic and professional discourse communities.